SyncfusionExamples/How-to-change-gridline-color-in-a-WPF-TreeGrid/README.md

  ```
  ![ChangingGridLineColor.png](ChangingGridLineColor.png)

-Take a moment to peruse the [WPF SfTreeGrid - GridLines](https://help.syncfusion.com/wpf/treegrid/gridlines) documentation, to learn more about SfTreeGrid GridLines customization with examples.
+Take a moment to peruse the [WPF TreeGrid - GridLines](https://help.syncfusion.com/wpf/treegrid/gridlines) documentation, to learn more about TreeGrid GridLines customization with examples.